textileio/community/docs/hub/accounts.md

 ![Location of hub.exe](../images/install/windows_hub_directory.png)

-Open your environment variables option by typing in 'Environment variables' in the Windows start menu and select the first option.
+Open your environment variables settings by typing in 'Environment variables' in the Windows start menu and select the first option.

 ![Search for the environment variables.](../images/install/windows_hub_env1.png)